NASA-IMPACT/nncpp-cumulus-deploy/README.md

 ### Install terraform
 Install terraform using these [Cumulus terraform installation steps](https://nasa.github.io/cumulus/docs/deployment/deployment-readme#install-terraform).

-### Update Cumulus version (if needed)
+### Note about Cumulus version
-To update the Cumulus version, perform a global replace of the the cumulus source to `source = "https://github.com/nasa/cumulus/releases/download/v<desired version>/terraform-aws-cumulus-workflow.zip"` in all `.tf` scripts. *Note: changing the Cumulus version of a stack that is already deployed requires re-running `terraform init` and may require manually deleting CloudFormation resources in the AWS console.*
+The currently deployed Cumulus stack was deployed with [v0.7.0 terraformation scripts](https://github.com/nasa/cumulus-template-deploy/tree/de47a35e79058d448a03d0405a006f0a35dbd441). manually upgraded to v8.1.0 with a global replace of the the cumulus module source (find and replace `v<desired version>`).
+[RDS migration steps should be followed if upgrading to Cumulus v9.0.1 or later](https://nasa.github.io/cumulus/docs/upgrade-notes/upgrade-rds).

 ### Configure and deploy data-persistence-tf module